Abhishek-701/odin-landing-page/README.md

 # odin-landing-page

-This is a landing page built as a part of the odin project coursework The main skill displayed are
+This is a landing page built as a part of the odin project coursework.
+The main skills displayed are
 1. HTML
 2. CSS